Website Terms and Conditions

 Financial Advisor Magazine Top Registered Investment Advisor & 50 Fastest Growing Firms: Financial Advisor’s RIA survey is a ranking based on assets under management at year end of independent RIA firms that file their own ADV with the SEC.
 FA's RIA ranking orders firms from largest to smallest, based on AUM reported to them by firms that voluntarily complete and submit FA's survey by their deadline.
-Financial Advisor does their best to verify AUM by reviewing ADV forms.
+Financial Advisor does its best to verify AUM by reviewing ADV forms.
 To be eligible for the ranking, firms must be independent registered investment advisors and file their own ADV statement with the SEC and provide financial planning and related services to individual clients.
-Firms must have at least $500 million in assets under management as of December 31, 2019 to be included in the print edition of Financial Advisor magazine's 2020 RIA survey.
-Firms with under $500 million will be included in FA's expanded 2020 online RIA survey.
+Firms must have at least $500 million in assets under management as of December 31, 2020 to be included in the print edition of Financial Advisor Magazine's 2021 RIA survey.
+Firms with under $500 million will be included in FA's expanded 2021 online RIA survey.

 Corporate RIA firms and investment advisor representatives (IARs) are not eligible for this survey.
 A corporate RIA is a registered investment advisor most often formed by a broker-dealer that files an ADV with the SEC.
 Advisors who are affiliated with the broker-dealer or other entity's corporate RIA may offer investment advice.
 They are considered Investment Advisor Representatives (IARs) of the corporate RIA.
 All of the assets under management of the IARs are included in the corporate RIA's ADV filed with the SEC.